thinkwell/authlogic_crowd/README.markdown

 ### Auto Add Crowd Records

 When a new local user is added, authlogic_crowd can add a corresponding user to Crowd.
 This is disabled by default.
-To enable, configure your model:
+To enable, use the `add_crowd_records`
+setting:

     class User < ActiveRecord::Base
       acts_as_authentic do |c|
         c.add_crowd_records = true
+      end
+    end

+### Auto Update Crowd Records

+When a local user is updated, authlogic_crowd will update the corresponding Crowd user.
+This is enabled by default.
+To disable, use the `update_crowd_records` setting:

+    class User < ActiveRecord::Base
+      acts_as_authentic do |c|
+        c.update_crowd_records = false
       end
     end